vuejs/vue-test-utils/docs/upgrading-to-v1/README.md

 Mock out the `axios` dependency.
 In Jest, for example, you can do `jest.mock('axios')`.
 This will prevent the API call, without mutating your Vue component.

-If you need more help migrating, you can join the Discord server VueLand.
-Alternatively, open an issue on this project's GitHub repository and someone will do their best to help you.
+If you need more help migrating, you can join the [VueLand server](https://chat.vuejs.org/) on Discord.